mwhesse/deckmind/agent-homes/gemini-agent-default/README.md

 # Gemini Agent Home Directory

-This directory contains configuration files for the Gemini CLI agent.
+This directory contains configuration files for the Google Gemini CLI agent used in the DevAgent project.

+## Description

+The Gemini agent home provides the necessary configuration for running Google Gemini-based AI agents in a containerized environment.
+It includes API credentials and Git configuration for seamless operation.

+## Prerequisites

+- Valid Google Gemini API key from Google AI Studio
+- Google Cloud Project ID
+- Docker environment for building and running the agent
+- Git repository access for the agent's operations

 ## Required Files